Aditya Chopra: Career as studio executive

 In 2004, Chopra started producing under the YRF banner.
 He produced Hum Tum, Dhoom and Veer-Zaara (for which he was also the screenwriter), all three films went on to become critical and commercial blockbusters, earning more than ₹200 crore (unadjusted for inflation) in the worldwide market.
 The films became the sixth, third and highest-grossing Indian films of 2004.
-The company won most of the Indian film awards in the year, with Veer-Zaara also winning the National Award.
+The company won most of the Indian film awards in the year, with Veer-Zaara also winning the National Film Award for Best Popular Film Providing Wholesome Entertainment.

-The company saw an all-time low, with several of their high budgeted films not doing well at the box office, despite favourable critical reviews and the company thereby suffering losses amounting to millions from 2007 to 2010.
+The company saw an all-time low, with several of their high-budgeted films not doing well at the box office, despite favourable critical reviews and the company thereby suffering losses amounting to millions from 2007 to 2010.
 The films broke YRF's perfect success ratio and were oddly released one after another.
 Some of the most unsuccessful films produced under the banner were Jhoom Barabar Jhoom, Laaga Chunari Mein Daag, Tashan, Thoda Pyaar Thoda Magic, Roadside Romeo, and Pyaar Impossible.
 Chopra then took over as the Vice Chairman of Yash Raj Films in 2010, soon after the release of the film Badmaash Company under the same banner.

 Chopra has produced several commercially viable projects including off-beat content not necessarily fitting into the realm of "masala films".
 Chopra is the first to move towards the film studio model through independent projects helmed by talent under his banner.
-Major post-production work of the company is completed at YRF Studios (co-founded by his ex-wife Payal Khanna), where Chopra serves as Chief Executive.
+Major post-production work of the company is completed at YRF Studios (co-founded by his ex-wife Payal Khanna), where Chopra is chief executive.
 The Government of India appealed both Chopra and Mani Ratnam to focus on content created locally under its Make in India and Atmanirbhar Bharat initiatives.
 In June 2018, he was awarded membership into the Academy of Motion Picture Arts and Sciences by the Producers Guild of America.
 Apart from emerging as an equitable brand, his company earned the status of a movie mogul through distribution networks spread across the globe.
-In May 2020, Chopra refused licensing deals with Amazon, Netflix, and with Apple TV+ opting for traditional film exhibition.
-YRF finalised plans to launch its own OTT service with Tata ELXSI the same year.